+mobile phones when they travel to other countries.
 Wired telephone networks require extensive and expensive work on the infrastructure to cover large areas, especially in sparsely populated (rural) areas and in areas where the terrain is inhospitable.
-Wired networks are also vulnerable (the copper lines in the ground or on telephone poles have been known to attract thieves).
 Wireless antennas on the other hand can be relatively quickly, easily and safely installed, and they instantly cover a wide area.
-Depending on the specific set-up of the network (frequency, power) and the local environmental situation (relief, foliage), one mobile phone antenna can cover up to a 25 Kms diameter area.
-To connect isolated or remote GSM antenna sites to the telephone network, VSAT technology (see picture below) or other wireless technologies (radio links, optical relay) are being used.
+Depending on the specific set-up of the network (frequency, power) and the local environmental situation (relief, foliage), one mobile-phone antenna can cover up to a 25 km diameter area.
+To connect isolated or remote GSM antenna sites to the telephone network, microwave technology or other wireless technologies (radio links, optical relay or even VSAT) are being used.